-He earned his PhD and AM in political science from Harvard University, his JD cum laude from Harvard Law School, and his AB magna cum laude in government from Harvard College.
-He is a member of the State Bar of California.
-A native of Rowland Heights, California, he currently lives in the Bay Area with his wife, Cynthia, and his son, Tobin.
+He earned a Ph.D. and an A.M. in political science from Harvard University, his J.D. cum laude from Harvard Law School and an A.B. magna cum laude in government from Harvard College.

 Obamacare: Diagnoses and Prescriptions

 President Obama’s signature healthcare bill has been the source of considerable controversy since its passage in 2010.
 As one of the nation’s leading health policy experts, Hoover Institution Fellow and Stanford University professor, Lanhee Chen, breaks down the impacts the law has had on American businesses and consumers.
 Chen served as Governor Mitt Romney and Congressman Paul Ryan’s chief policy adviser during the 2012 campaign, was responsible for the development of the campaign’s policy agenda, and fundamentally understands the ins-and-outs of Obamacare.
 In his presentation, Chen will reveal the law’s unintended consequences, discuss policy changes that can help to mitigate them, and provide insights into the political outlook for the law.
 His blend of political and policy expertise—gained from service on three presidential campaigns, work in academic and policy settings, and at the most senior levels of the U.S. Department of Health and Human Services—provides unique insights into Obamacare and how it has affected our country and its economy.

 The Future of the Republican Party: How the GOP Can Become the Party of Opportunity Again